euguilhermegirardi/E-Commerce-Redux-Class-Component/README.md

-# E-Commerce-Class-Component
+# E-Commerce-Redux-Class-Component
-Simple exercise with React-Class-Component-with-Redux
+Simple exercise with React-Class-Component-with-Redux.

 ## About the project